mxballin/instructional-design/pages/teachingphilosophy.md

 While I hope that I answered these prompts and address my values as an instructor, I invite you to converse with me about my philosophy and any questions you have!
   </p>

+   {% include feature/image.html objectid="https://payload.cargocollective.com/1/10/326832/9687336/music-007_2000_c.jpg" alt="A double exposure photograph of an orchestral conductor at work." caption="I find the idea of a conductor, who works collaboratively with the orchestra to create music by directing the tempo and helping to shape the sound, a useful metaphor for thinking about instruction.
+(Photograph by Mya Ballin, licensed under CC BY 4.0)"%}

   <h4> Instructional Context </h4>
 <p class="py-2" style="width=75ch;">